-When you were there at the start, in the eyes of members, in the eyes of people probably at their organization that you were there from day one.
-When you say something or when you think that, “This is a challenge.” or that this is a concern you have, you have this credibility because you really helped to start this thing that is now so much bigger.
+When you were there at the start, in the eyes of members, in the eyes of people probably at the organization that you were there from day one.
+When you say something or when you think that this is a challenge or that this is a concern you have, you have this credibility because you really helped to start this thing that is now so much bigger.

 [00:04:07] Priscilla McClay: Yes, there wasn’t really an established core of members who would have expectations of the community manager and anything like that because it was so new.